wuruoyun/electron-vue-spring/README.md

 # Electron-Vue-Spring

-> A bare-bone desktop application with web front-end and Java backend.
+> An opionated desktop application with web front-end and Java backend.

 In some cases, you may like to use Java backend for an Electron desktop app.
 The reasons could be you have some legacy Java codes that you want to reuse, or you want to have the same codes run on Cloud as well as on desktop.